 Research Programs at St.Jude Children’s Research Hospital

-St. Jude Children’s Research Hospital is a global leader in cancer genetics, immunotherapy, and personalized treatment, offering groundbreaking clinical trials and novel therapies.
-Researchers at the hospital pioneered the Pediatric Cancer Genome Project, mapping the genetic makeup of childhood cancers to develop targeted treatments.
-Their discovery of mutations in the TP53 gene has significantly improved diagnosis for pediatric brain tumors like medulloblastoma.
+St. Jude Children’s Research Hospital is a global leader in cancer genetics, immunotherapy, and personalized treatment, offering clinical trials and therapies.
+Researchers at St. Jude, in collaboration with Washington University in St. Louis, pioneered the Pediatric Cancer Genome Project, mapping the genetic makeup of childhood cancers to develop targeted treatments.
+Its discovery of mutations in the TP53 gene has significantly improved diagnosis for pediatric brain tumors like medulloblastoma.
 In the field of immunotherapy, St. Jude researchers played a key role in developing CAR-T cell therapy, a breakthrough treatment for leukemia that harnesses the immune system to attack cancer cells.

 St. Jude Celebrates Doctors’ Day